Margaret Segall D'Amico and A Maya Khan1

 For HSR-reportable transactions, the FTC's review of pharmaceutical deals generally follows the same process as mergers in other industries: reviewing a submitted HSR filing, engaging in discussions with the parties, requesting and reviewing additional information about any overlapping products and, if necessary, negotiating and approving a settlement.
 However, the FTC's experience with prescription drugs has also led to some particular procedures in reviewing mergers in this industry, as described further below.

 The process begins when the transacting parties submit general information about their companies and the proposed transaction in the HSR filing form.
 Once each of the parties have filed their respective HSR forms, the FTC has 30 days for its preliminary review.
 The parties may not close the transaction during this 30-day waiting period.
 In its preliminary review, the FTC may require additional documents and information from the companies, and engage in discussions and meetings with the parties.
 For pharmaceutical transactions, the FTC will provide the parties with a standardised chart to be completed with specific information about each company's existing and pipeline products to expedite the agency's identification and review of any potential overlaps.
 If the FTC determines that the proposed transaction does not raise any antitrust concerns or questions warranting further investigation, it may terminate the 30-day waiting period (referred to as 'early termination'), or simply allow the waiting period to expire without further action.
-Following early termination or the expiration of the waiting period, the parties may close the transaction.
+Following early termination or the expiry of the waiting period, the parties may close the transaction.
 If, however, the FTC cannot resolve its questions or concerns about the potential competitive effects of the transaction in the initial waiting period, it may issue a Second Request, which extends the timeline of the agency's review and allows the FTC to delve more closely into a transaction.4 A Second Request is a detailed request for additional information from each of the parties, including both documents and data, and its issuance 'stops the clock' for the FTC's review period.
-Once each of the parties has declared that they have 'substantially complied' with their respective Second Requests, the FTC has 30 days either to complete its review, by closing its investigation or negotiating and entering into a settlement with the parties to remedy any competitive concerns, or to take legal action to block the merger in federal court or through the FTC's administrative process.5 However, for proposed transactions in the pharmaceutical agency, given the particular nature of the products at issue, and the extremely broad nature of a Second Request, it is not uncommon for parties to choose not to substantially comply with the request and instead provide the FTC with more targeted information about the products at issue in order to either attempt to resolve the agency's concerns or negotiate a remedy in the most efficient way possible.
+Once each of the parties has declared that they have 'substantially complied' with their respective Second Requests, the FTC has 30 days either to complete its review, by closing its investigation or negotiating and entering into a settlement with the parties to remedy any competitive concerns, or to take legal action to block the merger in federal court or through the FTC's administrative process.5 However, for proposed transactions in the pharmaceutical agency, given the particular nature of the products at issue, and the extremely broad nature of a Second Request, it is not uncommon for parties to choose not to substantially comply with the request and instead provide the FTC with more targeted information about the products at issue to either attempt to resolve the agency's concerns or negotiate a remedy in the most efficient way possible.
 If the parties agree to a settlement (typically a divestiture) to alleviate any FTC concerns about harm to competition from the proposed merger, the parties and the FTC staff will work with the FTC Compliance Division to draft a settlement agreement.6 The settlement must be approved by the directors of the Bureau of Competition and the Bureau of Economics, and ultimately by a vote of the full Commission.

 The FTC's antitrust review focuses on the potential harm to competition as a result of the proposed merger.
 In analysing the effect of a merger on competition in a particular industry, the FTC will determine the relevant geographic market and the relevant product market.7 In the pharmaceutical drug industry, the relevant geographic market is generally the United States.
 FDA regulatory requirements govern the prescription drug approval process, and once a product is FDA-approved, it can generally be marketed across the United States without restraint from state regulations.